Union railway station, Melbourne

-Union railway station is a commuter railway station on the Belgrave and Lilydale lines, serving the eastern Melbourne suburb of Mont Albert in Victoria, Australia.
+Union station is a railway station operated by Metro Trains Melbourne on the Belgrave and Lilydale lines, both part of the Melbourne rail network.
+It serves the eastern Melbourne suburb of Mont Albert in Victoria, Australia.
 Union is a below ground premium station, featuring three platforms, an island platform with two faces and one side platform.
 It opened on 22 May 2023 after the closure of Mont Albert and stations.
 It was built as part of the Level Crossing Removal Project.

 History

 In December 2020, it was announced that Mont Albert and Surrey Hills stations (approximately 750 m apart) would be closed, and replaced with a station in between them.
 This was due to the fact that level crossing removal works on Union Road and Mont Albert Road required a rebuild of the stations, which would have violated rail safety standards as they were located on curved tracks.
 Moving the stations to straighter track would necessitate moving them closer together, hence the decision to only build one station with the western entry in Surrey Hills and an eastern entry in Mont Albert.

 The name of the new station was announced as Union on 23 March 2022, selected both to represent the unity of the two stations and for the nearby Union Road shopping village.